docker/docs/desktop/install/mac-install.md

 ### Mac with Intel chip

-- macOS must be version 10.15 or newer.
-That is, Catalina, Big Sur, or Monterey.
+- macOS must be version 11 or newer.
+That is Big Sur (11), Monterey (12), or Ventura (13).
 We recommend upgrading to the latest version of macOS.

   > **Note**
   >